Salil Ankola: First class cricket

 After a period of three years, Ankola was selected for the Charms Cup against England and Zimbabwe at home.
 In a match against South Africa during the 1993 Hero Cup, he captured three wickets for 33 runs, which remained his career-best bowling figures in ODIs.

 In 1996, Ankola was selected in the Indian team for the World Cup.
 In the tournament he played just one match against Sri Lanka.
 In a match that India lost, he conceded 28 runs off five overs without claiming any wicket.
 Shortly after the World Cup, the selectors with immediate effect dropped Ankola along with Vinod Kambli and all-rounder Manoj Prabhakar—all were a part of the squad earlier—for the Singer cup and Pepsi Sharjah Cup.
 Ankola was replaced by medium-fast bowler Prashant Vaidya.
 However, Ankola was subsequently selected for the Indian team that toured South Africa in 1996—97.
 Despite being a part of the squad, he was never given a chance to represent the playing XI in any of the Test matches.
 Following the Test series, he was picked up for the Standard Bank International ODI tournament; he played five games in the tournament against South Africa and Zimbabwe.
 In the finals against South Africa that India lost, Ankola conceded 50 runs in seven overs in what became his last match; the spell included a catch being taken off a no-ball and a dropped chance.
 The tour remained his last in international cricket as he was never selected for the team again.
 Following that, Ankola declared his retirement from international cricket the same year.

 Post retirement contributions to cricket

 In March 2010, BCCI granted Ankola a benefit matchTwenty20 benefit match between Sachin Tendulkar XI and Sourav Ganguly XI at the Andheri Sports Complex, Mumbai.
 The squad included Ankola himself along with Mahendra Singh Dhoni, captain of the Indian national cricket team then.
 A writer noted that, "Salil Ankola is indeed fortunate.
 Not many players get to witness an unexpected visitor in the form of the current India captain turning up for his benefit match".

 In 2020, Salil Ankola was selected as the chief selector of the Mumbai Cricket Association.
+He was selector of the National team from January 2023 till August 2024.